jasp-stats/jasp-desktop/Docs/development/jasp-build-guide-macos.md

 -- Build files have been written to: <path-to-your-build-folder>
 ```

-Now you can press "Build" and start building!

----
+Now you can press the "Build" button, and start building JASP.
+If everything goes well, you have not missed anything, the build will be successful, and you should be able to run JASP by pressing the "Play" button in the left bottom corner.